dhaksdhakshin/portfolio-v2/README.md

 - GitHub: [github.com/dhakshin](https://github.com/dhakshin)

 ## 📜 License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details...
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ---